TIME TO SAUNA AND COLD PLUNGE

 A Solid Basic, Science-Supported Protocol

 Consider doing deliberate cold exposure for 11 minutes per week TOTAL.
 NOT per session, but rather, 2-4 sessions lasting 1-5 mins each distributed across the week.
 Again, the water temperature should be uncomfortably cold yet safe to stay in for a few minutes.
 You can do more, but this should be the minimum to achieve the benefits of cold exposure.
-You can do very cold, very brief exposures for adrenaline release too, but the 11 minutes is based on a recent study that explored a range of effects and is a good solid, basic protocol for ongoing use.
+You can do very cold, very brief exposures for adrenaline release too, but the 11 minutes is based on a recent study that explored a range of effects and is a good

 Physical Recovery

-meta-analysis of cold-water immersion effects on recovery found that cold exposure can be a highly effective recovery tool after high-intensity exercise or endurance training.
+A meta-analysis of cold-water immersion effects on recovery found that cold exposure can be a highly effective recovery tool after high-intensity exercise or endurance training.
 Short interval (< 5 mins), cold water immersion demonstrated positive outcomes for muscle power, perceived recovery, and decreased muscle soreness (in part due to a reduction in circulating creatine kinases).

 The problem is that cold water immersion (but not cold showers) can limit some of the gains in hypertrophy, strength or endurance if done in the 4 hours or so after training.
 It’s better to wait 6 to 8 or more hours until after training, or do it before training UNLESS your goal is simply to recover without adaptation (for instance, when in a competition mode and not trying to get better, stronger, etc.)